Doug Armstrong

 Research Programme

-My research since 1992 has mainly focused on population dynamics of reintroduced forest birds, targetting questions that need to be answered to improve the success of reintroduction programs.
-The bulk of this research has involved toutouwai (New Zealand robins), hihi (stitchbirds), and tieke (saddlebacks) on offshore islands or mainland forest fragments, and has addressed four general questions: These questions make of four of the 10 key questions that Phil Seddon and I have recently advocated in a paper on "Directions in reintroduction biology" in Trends in Ecology and evolution (see below).
-Examples of individual research projects are given in the selected publications below, and information on the reintroductions is given on the rundown of New Zealand reintroduction projects on my reintroduction web site.
-See http://www.hihiconservation.com/ for iresearch related to hihi conservation.
+These questions make of four of the 10 key questions that Phil Seddon and I advocated in our 2008 paper "Directions in reintroduction biology" (see below).
+Examples of individual research projects are given in the selected publications below, and information on the reintroductions is given on the rundown of New Zealand reintroduction projects on the CTSG Oceania web site.
+See http://www.hihiconservation.com/ for research related to hihi conservation.

 Back to Top